Government Agency Assures User Experience with Visibility Into Judicial and Healthcare Services

 As strong outsource proponents, the IT team’s use of nGenius VaaS was instrumental in accelerating time-to-value in the nGeniusPULSE and nPoint solution and reducing the time to resolve (MTTR) issues that emerged with the Web-based vaccine registration system.
 Again, as a critical constituent service, ensuring quality end-user experience was achieved with this combined effort.

-Finally, from a financial perspective, the agency also benefited from improved cost efficiencies, with both the ISNG and nGenius PFS being available as certified-off-the-shelf (COTS) software options.
+Finally, from a financial perspective, the agency also benefited from improved cost efficiencies, with both the ISNG and nGenius PFS being available as commercial-off-the-shelf (COTS) software options.
 The valued visibility partnership with NETSCOUT has been expanded to include outsourcing services and packet broker technology, reducing complexity and costs otherwise associated with multiple vendors.
 Finally, it improves the value in the financial investments they had already made in nGeniusONE technology that is continuing to be instrumental in these latest initiatives.